HanshuYAN/Deep_Detailed_Network-PyTorch/README.md

 # Deep_Detailed_Network-PyTorch
-A PyTorch Reproduction of the Deep Detailed Network, https://xueyangfu.github.io/projects/cvpr2017.html, for the Rain Streak Removal task.
+A PyTorch Reproduction of the Deep Detailed Network(DDN) model, CVPR2017-https://xueyangfu.github.io/projects/cvpr2017.html, for the Rain Streak Removal task.

+The DDN model is trained and evaluated on the Rain100L and Rain100L datasets.
+These two sets can be found at http://www.icst.pku.edu.cn/struct/Projects/joint_rain_removal.html.